Sun exposure and skin care

-We should all try not to get burnt in the sun and to be aware of the damage it can do to our skin.
+We should therefore all try not to get burnt in the sun and to be aware of the damage it can do to our skin.
 But some people need to be particularly careful.
-You should be particularly careful about going out in the sun if you
+Individuals should be particularly careful about going out in the sun if they are:

 Tip to avoid sun damage after cancer therapies